-|CLDR - Data Sharing / Archiving||The CLDR pilot studies program is designed to offer practical experience in managing, analyzing, and interpreting findings using large data analytics and secondary data analysis.
+|CLDR - Data Sharing Studies||The CLDR pilot studies program is designed to offer practical experience in managing, analyzing, and interpreting findings using large data analytics and secondary data analysis.
 Data sharing and archiving pilot studies involve the archiving of existing data from a completed study.
-Learn more (Select "Data Sharing Studies").||Open year round|
+Learn more.||Open year round|

 |REACT - Scholar Awards||The REACT Center offers Scholar Awards to facilitate medical rehabilitation research that has the potential to catalyze high-impact clinical trials.
 Applicants may apply for funds to facilitate access to the extensive REACT Center suite of UAB resources to meet their research needs.
 Learn more.||Open year round|

 The AR3T pilot program encourages new collaborations between regenerative medicine and rehabilitative medicine researchers; and supports the development of novel regenerative rehabilitation paradigms with the potential to improve patient health outcomes.
 Funds are distributed to investigators either working independently or in collaboration with one of the AR3T participating laboratories.
 The proposed project must include both a regenerative medicine component as well as a rehabilitative component.
-Learn more and apply.
+Learn more.

-|CLDR - Large Data||The CLDR pilot studies program is designed to offer practical experience in managing, analyzing, and interpreting findings using large data analytics and secondary data analysis.
+|CLDR - Large Data Pilot Studies||The CLDR pilot studies program is designed to offer practical experience in managing, analyzing, and interpreting findings using large data analytics and secondary data analysis.
 Large data pilot studies includes research examining questions using a large administrative or healthcare research dataset.
-Learn more (Select "Large Data Pilot Studies").||Closed|
+Learn more.||Closed|

 |NCSRR||NCSRR awards seed grants for innovative, well-designed pilot projects to accelerate the development of advanced simulation techniques and the use of simulations in rehabilitation research.
+Pilot project awardees may request funding up to $40,000 for their research.
 Learn more.||Closed|

 |REACT - Pilot Studies||The central goal of the REACT pilot studies program is to catalyze the success of medical rehabilitation researchers and interdisciplinary teams by providing consultation, seed funds, key expertise and resources for the conduct of innovative pilot projects, early-stage proof-of-concept studies, and futility studies needed to shape more definitive clinical trials.
-Learn more and apply.||Closed|
+Learn more.||Closed|